Commit-Boost/commit-boost-client/docs/docs/developing/extending-pbs.md

 # Extending PBS

-The PBS (Payload Building Service) binary that ships with Commit-Boost can be extended with custom logic.
+The PBS binary that ships with Commit-Boost can be extended with custom logic.
 This is **not** a config-level module declaration like commit modules — instead you replace the PBS binary entirely by implementing the `DefaultBuilderApi` trait.

 ## Before you extend PBS